 I am a day person through and through.
-When I’m on vacation, relaxing, I choose to wake up at 7am.
-For that reason I will absolutely, positively not agree to working a “straight nights” contract.
-I will sign a rotating contract if it is somewhere I truly want to go, but turn down every night position that comes my way.
+When I’m on vacation, relaxing, I choose to wake up at 7 am.
+For that reason, I will absolutely, positively not agree to work a “straight nights” contract.
+I will sign a rotating contract if it is somewhere I truly want to go but turn down every night position that comes my way.

-What shift do you like to work?
+What shift do you like to work on?
 Do you wake up early like me?
 Or live among the vampires at night?
 Are you comfortable switching back and forth between days and nights?
 Figure out what you’re comfortable with and stick with it.

 Hospital Cancellation Policy

 *This will be either/or a hospital or company issue.
 If the hospital doesn’t offer guaranteed hours, find a new hospital.
-If the company doesn’t give you your stipend if you’re cancelled… stick with the hospital but find a new company.
-In the rare case a company can in fact persuade the hospital to give you guaranteed hours.*
+If the company doesn’t give you your stipend if you’re canceled… stick with the hospital but find a new company.
+In the rare case, a company can persuade the hospital to give you guaranteed hours.*

-Each hospital has their own policy when it comes to cancelling travelers due to low census.
-I learned the hard way when I was a new travel nurse and did not know to ask about the cancellation policy.
-I found myself in Santa Barbara, one of the most expensive places I’ve been, paying $3,200 a month in rent, and getting cancelled 1-2 times per week.
+Each hospital has its policy when it comes to canceling travelers due to low census.
+I learned the hard way when I was a new travel nurse and did not know to ask about the cancellation policy (you can read about my experience here).
+I found myself in Santa Barbara, one of the most expensive places I’ve been, paying $3,200 a month in rent, and getting canceled 1-2 times per week.
 Talk about STRESS.

 This isn’t the case with all companies though, so it’s important to ask beforehand!
 I will absolutely, positively not sign a contract with a company that will withhold my travel and meal stipend if the hospital cancels me.
 It’s not fair or right.

 Please note that if you cancel yourself, don’t expect to get your stipend.
 This is only the case when the hospital cancels you.